• Home

 • Place 1/2 cup of water in the base of the slow cooker.
 (I like to do this to dilute out the juices for saving them as beef stock.)

 • Place beef roast into the slow cooker.
-Add carrots and chopped celery around the beef.
+Add carrots and chopped celery and potatoes around the beef.
 Season with garlic salt and pepper.

 • Set slow cooker on low and cook for 8 hours.

-• Serve sliced Beef Roast with Garden Carrots, Green Beans and Baked Potatoes.
+• Serve sliced Beef Roast with Garden Carrots, Potatoes and veggies.

 • Share